Restoring XMMS "AUTO" (entry-specific) equalizer settings (patch/suggestion included).

 358a412,413 > bool prev_songautoeq = aud_get_bool("audacious", "equalizer_songauto"); > s_songautoeq = prev_songautoeq;... and I don't even know what function it goes in, without looking at the exact version of the file you modified and matching up line numbers.

-#3 Updated by John Lindgren over 1 year ago
+#3 Updated by John Lindgren about 2 years ago

 What do you think about making the user interface for this feature much simpler?